cryptpad/chainpad/readme.md

 ## Relationship to Bitcoin

-Those with knowlege of Bitcoin will recognize this consensus protocol as inherently a Nakamoto Chain.
+Those with knowledge of Bitcoin will recognize this consensus protocol as inherently a Nakamoto Chain.
 Whereas Bitcoin uses blocks, each of which point to the previous block, ChainPad uses **Patches** each of which point to the previous state of the document.
 In the case of ChainPad there is of course no mining or difficulty as security is not intended by this protocol.
 Obviously